Death toll from mudslide in China's Xian rises to four | Science-Environment

 Death toll from mudslide in China's Xian rises to four

-Meanwhile, Typhoon Khanun weakened into a tropical depression when it made landfall in China's Liaoning province on Friday night.
-While it has since dissipated, residual rainfall over the rugged terrain of the northeastern province still poses flooding risks to low-lying cities including Anshan, where 17,859 people have been evacuated from at-risk areas, according to CCTV.
+Rescue work was underway, with 81 people and 11 vehicles deployed at the site，the state radio report said.
+TYPHOON WEAKENS Meanwhile, Typhoon Khanun weakened into a tropical depression when it made landfall in China's Liaoning province on Friday night.
+While it has since dissipated, residual rainfall over the rugged terrain of the northeastern province still poses flooding risks to low-lying cities including Liaoning province's Anshan, where 17,859 people have been evacuated from at-risk areas, according to CCTV.

 - Country: